RACV Logo

 Day 3: Veliko Tarnovo

 This morning, visit Veliko Tarnovo's imposing Tsarevets Fortress, which overlooks the city.
-This once-magnificent fortress was built in the 7th century and the ruined citadel is the perfect spot to wander.
+This once-magnificent fortress was built in the 7th century, and the ruined citadel is the perfect spot to wander.
 The rest of the day is free for you to explore the City of Tsars.
-Wander through the Old Quarter, with its preserved Renaissance houses and handicraft workshops, or relax in one of the town's cafes or vinarnas (wine bars)
+Maybe wander through the Old Quarter, with its preserved Renaissance houses and handicraft workshops or relax in one of the town's cafes or vinarnas (wine bars).

 Day 4: Sofia